leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

  3. Writing monads by hand is repetitive, and the technique for adding a reader effect to another monad is a design pattern that requires documentation and communication

 Using a technique called _monad transformers_, all of these downsides can be addressed.
-A monad transformer takes a monad as an argument, and returns a new monad.
+A monad transformer takes a monad as an argument and returns a new monad.
 Monad transformers consist of:
  1. A definition of the transformer itself, which is typically a function from types to types
  2. A `Monad` instance that assumes the inner type is already a monad